 PAUL ROMANICDetective Romanic received a Bachelor of Arts from Indiana University of Pennsylvania.
 Following graduation, he attended the Indiana University of Pennsylvania Police Academy.
 Detective Romanic began his career with the Borough of Coopersburg Police Department in 1985.
-In June 1988, he began attending the Pennsylvania State Police Academy.
+In June 1988, he enrolled in the Pennsylvania State Police Academy.
 Upon completion of the Academy, he was assigned first to Troop K Philadelphia and then moved to Troop K Limerick.
 Detective Romanic was transferred to Troop M Dublin in 1991.
 In 1993, Detective Romanic was selected for a position in the Criminal Investigation Unit in Troop M Bethlehem.
 He served in that position for thirteen years, where he investigated a broad range of crimes, including homicide, rape, robbery, arson, and fraud.
 In 2006, Detective Romanic was promoted to Corporal and transferred to Troop K Philadelphia.
 The following year, he returned to Troop M Dublin as the supervisor of the Criminal Investigation Unit, where he was responsible for overseeing day-to-day activities, such as drafting search warrants and criminal complaints, as well as more complex cases, such as homicide investigations.
 Detective Romanic later transferred to a supervisory position in Troop M Bethlehem.
-In 2013, Detective Romanic retired from the Pennsylvania State Police with an honorable discharge and joined the District Attorney's Office.
-Currently, Detective Romanic conducts criminal investigations for the District Attorney's Office and regularly assists municipal and state agencies with various investigations, including fraud and homicide cases.
+In 2013, Detective Romanic retired from the Pennsylvania State Police with an honorable discharge and joined the District Attorney’s Office.
+Currently, Detective Romanic conducts criminal investigations for the District Attorney’s Office and regularly assists municipal and state agencies with various investigations, including fraud and homicide cases.
 Detective Romanic is also responsible for handling extradition matters and oversees the licensing of individuals seeking private detective and private police licenses.

 ROBERT WATTSDetective Watts holds a Bachelor of Science degree from Kutztown University.
 He graduated from the State Police Academy in December 1991, after which he served in Troops J and M of the Pennsylvania State Police.
 As a Criminal Investigator, Detective Watts investigated serious criminal cases, including homicides, sexual assaults, burglaries, and financial crimes.
 In 2009, Detective Watts was assigned as a Criminal Investigator with the Pennsylvania State Police, Bureau of Gaming Enforcement, where he served at the Sands Casino Resort in Bethlehem, Pennsylvania.
 In 2011, Detective Watts was promoted to Corporal and was responsible for supervising the criminal investigative duties of the Criminal Units and Patrol Units at Troop M Dublin and Troop M Belfast stations.
 After twenty-five years with the Pennsylvania State Police, Detective Watts joined the District Attorney's Office in 2018.
 He is currently assigned to the Sexual Assault/Child Abuse Unit.